Resident Evil: Apocalypse: Plot

-After being abandoned by their employer following a failed attempt to rescue a civilian, Umbrella soldiers Carlos Olivera and Nicholai Ginovaef team up with the surviving STARS operatives to repel zombie attacks.
-Their position is overrun, and Olivera is bitten and infected.
-At a separate location, Valentine, Wells, and news reporter, Terri Morales, are about to be overrun, though they are saved by Alice.
-Umbrella deploys a heavily mutated experimental supersoldier, Nemesis, who kills the remaining STARS members before searching for Alice.
-Dr. Ashford hacks into the city's CCTV system and uses it to contact Alice and the other survivors, offering to arrange their evacuation from the city in exchange for help in locating his daughter.
-He makes an identical offer to Olivera and Ginovaef and explains that Umbrella intends to rid Raccoon City of the zombie infection by destroying it using a nuclear bomb.
+After being abandoned by their employer, Umbrella soldiers Carlos Olivera and Nicholai Ginovaef team up with surviving police units to repel various zombie attacks.
+Their position is overrun; Carlos is bitten and infected.
+Meanwhile, Jill, Wells, and reporter Terri Morales are saved by Alice just before being overrun.
+Umbrella deploys the mutated supersoldier, Nemesis, who kills the remaining STARS before searching for Alice.
+Dr. Ashford hacks into the CCTV system to contact Alice and the survivors, offering to arrange their evacuation in exchange for rescuing his daughter.
+He makes the same offer to Carlos and Ginovaef, explaining Umbrella plans to destroy Raccoon City with a nuclear warhead to eliminate the zombie infection.

-On their way to Angela's location, Alice and the others are ambushed by Nemesis.
-Valentine kills Wells after he turns into a zombie.
-Alice engages Nemesis but is wounded and forced to retreat separately, luring Nemesis away from the rest of the group.
-Valentine and Morales continue, picking up stranded civilian L.J. en route.
-Valentine meets Olivera, and they find and rescue Angela, although Morales and Ginovaef are both killed.
-Angela reveals that the zombie outbreak is the result of a virus created by her father to treat the genetic disease from which she suffers: only by regularly injecting herself with the virus is Angela able to survive, though she must also take anti-virus serum to prevent turning into a zombie.
-Alice uses some of the anti-virus to cure Olivera.
-Dr. Ashford gives Alice the location of an extraction point where a helicopter awaits.
-The group makes it to the rendezvous point, but are ambushed by Umbrella forces.
-Major Cain kills Dr. Ashford and forces Alice, whom he reveals was augmented by the T-virus, to fight Nemesis.
-Alice gains the upper hand over the supersoldier, though she ceases fighting after realizing that he is Matt Addison, mutated by Umbrella's experiments.
+While heading to Angela, Alice and the group are ambushed by Nemesis.
+Jill kills Wells after he turns into a zombie.
+Alice fights Nemesis but is injured, leading her to draw him away from the others.
+Jill and Morales rescue stranded civilian L.J. and later meet Carlos to find Angela, though Morales and Ginovaef are killed.
+Angela reveals that the zombie outbreak stems from the T-virus, created by her father to treat her genetic condition, and she requires an anti-virus serum to avoid becoming a zombie.
+Alice uses some of the serum to cure Carlos.
+Dr. Ashford informs Alice of an extraction point with a waiting helicopter.
+The group reaches the rendezvous but are ambushed by Umbrella forces.
+Cain kills Dr. Ashford and compels Alice, revealed to be enhanced by the T-virus, to fight Nemesis.
+Alice subdues Nemesis but stops when she discovers that Nemesis is Matt, who was mutated by Umbrella's experiments.